 nla.pic-vn4269870 PIC P1029/14 LOC Album 935 Thomas Francis, Ly. [i.e. Lady] Franklin 4, taken at Port Arthur, 1874 [picture] 1874.
 1 photograph on carte-de-visite mount : albumen ; 9.4 x 5.6 cm. on mount 10.5 x 6.3 cm.
 Part of Convict portraits, Port Arthur, 1874 [picture]

-Thomas FRANCIS was photographed by T.J.
-Nevin, the only photographer and the only commercial photographer contracted to the Municipal Police Office and Attorney-General’s Office in the early 1870s to provide the police with prisoner identification mugshots .
-The photograph was taken at the MPO, Hobart Town Hall, between the 2nd and 6th February 1874, and not at the Port Arthur prison.
+The National Library of Australia catalogue notes are incorrect.
+Thomas Francis was photographed by T.J.
+Nevin, the only photographer and the only commercial photographer contracted to the Municipal Police Office and Prisons Department in the early 1870s to provide the police with mugshots .
+The photograph was taken at the MPO, Hobart Town Hall, between the 2nd and 6th February 1874, and NOT at the Port Arthur prison..
 This prisoner was one of three men photographed on that date: John MORAN and Thomas SAUNDERS were also discharged and photographed in Hobart by T.J.
-Nevin between 4th-6th February 1874.
-The carte-de-visite of Moran is held at the National Library of Australia, and a print from Nevin’s original negative of Moran is held at the Queen Victoria Museum and Art Gallery.
-The cdv of Saunders is also held at the QVMAG:
+NEVIN between 4th-6th February 1874.
+John Moran’s vignetted carte is held at the National Library of Australia, and a print from Nevin’s original negative of Moran is held at the Queen Victoria Museum and Art Gallery.
+Thomas Saunder’s vignetted carte is also held at the QVMAG:

-[Above]: the first police gazette notice for Thomas Francis (and John Moran), received from Port Arthur and discharged between 31st January and 4th February.
+Above: the first police gazette notice for Thomas Francis (and John Moran), received from Port Arthur and discharged between 31st January and 4th February.
 No physical details were recorded for either prisoner.

 DO NOT BELIEVE WHAT YOU READ or HEAR from Edwin Barnard